leagregorka/leagregorka.github.io/founder-meets-founder/index.md

 ---
-title: Founders-Founders
+title: founders-meets-founder
 featured_image: /assets/images/f2/f2_2.jpg
 ---
-### FOUNDERS FOUNDERS
+### FOUNDERS MEETS FOUNDER
-#### Role: Community & Operations Manager at Founders Founders
+#### Role: Organizer

  <br />

 #### WHAT IS IT?

-[Founders Founders](http://www.founders-founders.com/) is a community of entrepreneurs, companies, investors and an international network of mentors and strategic partners in the areas of management, marketing, technology and communication.
-It is not an incubator and it is not an accelerator.
-It is a community of 250 people from all over the world who want to promote individual and business growth through a context that empowers collaboration and mutual aid.
+[Founder Meets Founder](http://founders-founders.com/founderstv) is the first ever production of FoundersTV, an initiative created to boost the Portuguese entrepreneurship ecosystem.

+It is a talk show where the two Porto’s scale-up founders discussed and explored each other’s professional journeys.
+The aim of the project was to share the entrepreneurial knowledge and experiences, as well as to promote the Porto’s scale-up ecosystem internationally.
+For that reason, the project was also supported by Câmara Municipal do Porto and ScaleUp Porto.
+With the implementation we have stimulated the entrepreneurial culture and represented a historical record of the experienced entrepreneurs’ work.

  <br />
 #### HOW IT STARTED?